The Natalie L Haslam Music Center was dedicated with two days of festivities (September 12 and 13, 2013).

 Friday, September 13, 2013

 The dedication ceremony was held on the front steps of the Music Center.
-The ceremony included speeches by UT President Joe DiPietro, Chancellor Cheek, Arts & Sciences Dean Teresa Lee, Director Jeffrey Pappas, , Gov Bill Haslam, Natalie Haslam, and student Megan Brooker.
+The ceremony included speeches by UT President Joe DiPietro, Chancellor Cheek, Arts & Sciences Dean Teresa Lee, Director Jeffrey Pappas, , Gov Bill Haslam, Natalie Haslam, and student Megan Foster.
 The UT Trumpet Ensemble also performed.

-Cutting the ribbon at the dedication were Natalie and Jim Haslam, Governor Bill Haslam, Sandra Powell, Jim Powell, Chancellor Jimmy G. Cheek, Sen. Lamar Alexander, UT President Joe DiPietro, Arts &Sciences Dean Theresa Lee, School of Music Director Jeff Pappas, Margie Stephens and student Megan Brooker.
+Cutting the ribbon at the dedication were Natalie and Jim Haslam, Governor Bill Haslam, Sandra Powell, Jim Powell, Chancellor Jimmy G. Cheek, Sen. Lamar Alexander, UT President Joe DiPietro, Arts &Sciences Dean Theresa Lee, School of Music Director Jeff Pappas, Margie Stephens and student Megan Foster.

 Luncheon/Presentation of the Manuscript of the "Tennessee Waltz"